good-labs/good-labs.github.io/docs/contributing/contributing.md

 If you want to join the community, there are many ways to do this!

- - [Join on GitHub](https://www.github.com/good-labs/org) by opening an issue and requesting membership.
+ - [Join on GitHub](https://www.github.com/good-labs/good-lab.github.io/) by opening an issue and requesting membership.
+ - [Mailing List]() is used sparsely to ask questions or share fun projects.

 We will have other channels of communication added shortly.

 ### 3. Contribute a Project

-If you have an idea for a project that fits well with the organization goals, we invite you to submit a proposal under the [good-labs/org](https://www.github.com/good-labs/org) repository.
+If you have an idea for a project that fits well with the organization goals, we invite you to submit a proposal under the [proposals folder](https://www.github.com/good-labs/good-labs.github.io/tree/master/docs/projects) folder. in this repository.
 Generally, your proposal should summarize the problem that the project aims to address, the project itself, and plans for implementation.